 The fire also could threaten the area’s hydroelectric generators, which provide much of San Francisco’s electricity.
 Because of the approaching flames, officials shut down the generators, and the city – more than 120 miles to the west – temporarily is getting power from elsewhere.

 “There’s a lot of concern, and there’s a lot of work to be done,” U.S. Forest Service spokesman Lee Bentley said.

 Northwest of the reservoir, rocky terrain could stop the fire’s growth there, Bentley said.

 As many as 20 helicopters and air tankers were aiding firefighting efforts.

 A top priority is stopping the fire from spreading further in Yosemite National Park.

-While the Rim Fire has consumed at least 12,000 acres in the northwest section of the park, so far it has had little or no direct impact on Yosemite Valley, a popular spot for tourists and home to many of the famous cliffs and waterfalls in the park.
+While the Rim Fire had consumed 12,000 acres in the northwest section of the park by Saturday, so far it has had little or no direct impact on Yosemite Valley, a popular spot for tourists and home to many of the famous cliffs and waterfalls in the park.

 The inferno threatened the Yosemite gateway communities of Groveland and Pine Mountain Lake just outside the Stanislaus National Forest.

 “Business is slow, very slow,” said Corinna Loh, owner of the Iron Door Saloon in Groveland.